code4yonglei/deep-learning-intro/episodes/2-keras.Rmd

  [ 6  0 19]]
 ```

-Unfortunately, this matrix is kinda hard to read.
+Unfortunately, this matrix is not immediately understandable.
 Its not clear which column and which row
 corresponds to which species.
 So let's convert it to a pandas dataframe with its index and columns set to the species
 as follows: